 - 2 tbsp melted butter

-- Butter (To grill arepas)
+- Butter (to grill the arepas)

-- Mozzarella slices (Optional)
+- Mozzarella slices (optional)

 - Blend the corn in a blender or food processor until you get a puree.
 Set aside.